Abraxas1010/causal-confluence-wolfram-lean/TECHNICAL_REPORT_FULL.md

 ```
 All maximal evolutions have isomorphic causal graphs.

-**Important semantics note (non-termination / vacuity):** the two definitions above quantify only over *reachable normal forms*.
+**Important semantics note (non-termination / vacuity):** the definitions above quantify only over *reachable normal forms*.
-If a system has no reachable normal forms (e.g. a non-terminating system), then `ConfluentNF` and `Properties.CausalInvariant`
+If a system has no reachable normal forms (e.g. a non-terminating system), then `ConfluentNF`, `Properties.CausalInvariant`,
+and `Properties.GCausalInvariant`
 may hold *vacuously*.
 Our counterexamples CE1/CE2 are terminating and explicitly exhibit reachable normal forms, so the
 independence result is not a vacuity artifact.

-**Two notions of “causal invariance” used in this package:**
+**Three notions of “causal invariance” used in this package:**

 1. **Normal-form causal-graph invariance (Piskunov / terminating):**
    - Lean name: `HeytingLean.WPP.Wolfram.Properties.CausalInvariant`
    - Meaning: any two evolutions from `sys.init` to normal forms have isomorphic causal graphs.
+2. **Observable-event (“GC”) causal-graph invariance (bridge abstraction; terminating):**
+   - Lean name: `HeytingLean.WPP.Wolfram.Properties.GCausalInvariant`
+   - Meaning: compare causal graphs after discarding events whose created expressions do **not** survive to the endpoint
+     (`System.causalGraphGCOf`); this is a coarse-graining, not SetReplace’s definition.
-2. **Branch-pair resolution up to renaming (Wolfram Physics / fresh vertices):**
+3. **Branch-pair resolution up to renaming (Wolfram Physics / fresh vertices):**
    - Lean name: `HeytingLean.WPP.Wolfram.SystemFresh.CausalInvariant`
    - Meaning: every one-step fork (with explicit fresh choices) resolves by reconverging to isomorphic states
      (`HGraph.Iso`), i.e. joinability up to vertex renaming.

 CE1/CE2 live under the first notion (normal forms + causal graphs).
+We additionally provide the GC abstraction to explain
+exactly why CE1 fails the SetReplace notion but still “looks causally invariant” under a detour-insensitive abstraction
+(see `HeytingLean.WPP.Wolfram.Counterexamples.CE1.causalGraphGC_iso_short_long`).

-The WM148 case study is proved under the second notion,
+The WM148 case study is proved under the third notion,
 because it is stated as a *local fork-resolution property* in the fresh-vertex semantics and does not require a global
 termination hypothesis.